2016 Great Fish Award

 About the Russ and Mary Jane Street Award

 This award was established in 2014 to honor Russ and Mary Jane Street who were early settlers to Whitefish.
 Together they opened Streets Grocery in 1947.
 In the 1950’s they started Alpine Spice, and in the 60’s they developed Bay Point Cabins and Resort.
 They were on the original Board of Directors of Big Mountain and part of the original founders of the Whitefish Winter Carnival.
 Russ was a volunteer firefighter from 1950 through 1970.
 This award was established to honor the Streets and their service to Whitefish.

-Previous recipients for this award were the Whitefish Veterans Support Team and the Whitefish Lake Institute.
+Previous recipients for this award include the Whitefish Firefighters Association, Whitefish Veterans Support Team and Whitefish Lake Institute.

 Jean Howard Memorial Award

-The 2016 Jean Howard Memorial Award was presented to the Tamarack Grief Resource Center and accompanied a $2,500 special grant.
-This was the first year this award has been presented and recognizes the important work that Tamarack Grief Resource Center provides our community.
+The 2017 Jean Howard Memorial Award was presented to the Halt Cancer at X-Montana Equestrian Events and accompanied a $2,500 special grant.
+This award recognizes the important work that Halt Cancer at X-Monatana Equestrain Events provides our community.

 About the Jean Howard Memorial Award